environmentalinformatics-marburg/rsdb-data/README.md

 # RSDB distribution with example datasets

 *This distribution contains [RSDB](https://github.com/environmentalinformatics-marburg/rsdb), example datasets and example R-scripts.*
-*If issues with RSDB arise please refer to our [documentation](https://environmentalinformatics-marburg.github.io/rsdb) and to our [troubleshooting page](https://github.com/environmentalinformatics-marburg/rsdb/wiki/Troubleshooting).*
+*If issues with RSDB arise, please refer to our [documentation](https://environmentalinformatics-marburg.github.io/rsdb) and to our [troubleshooting page](https://github.com/environmentalinformatics-marburg/rsdb/wiki/Troubleshooting).*

 ![overview](images/overview.jpg)